The style of music I play and / or work in is not western classical music. Is the programme for me?

 I haven’t previously studied with the Open University.
 Can I still apply?

 Yes.
-The Certificate may be taken as a standalone programme and does not require you to enroll with OU.
+The Certificate may be taken as a standalone programme and does not require you to enrol with OU.

 I am an OU student, do I need a minimum level of prior credits?